Mallow United F.C.: Windsor Park

 Further evidence of the ambition of the club committee is illustrated by the decision to embark on a trip north to Belfast to play Craigavad F.C.
 Arrangements for the trip were made by Mr. William Girvan who worked for a manufacturing stationery company Wm Ritchie & Sons Ltd of Elder St., Edinburgh.
 In the course of his business trips south he would call to Robinsons Bros, Grocers, Main Street, Mallow.
 W.J.
 Robinson was Hon.
 Secretary of Mallow United while his brother G.A.
 Robinson was Hon.
 Treasurer.

 Mallow traveled north and played this historic match at Windsor Park.
 Coming so close to the political strife of the time, the fixture was an example of sport winning over political divisions.
 A return match was arranged for Easter Monday 1928 in the Town Park in Mallow.
 Craigavad F.C. traveled to Mallow on Easter Sunday and stayed in the Central Hotel.
 For the Mallow United v Craigavad match in March 1928 the team was: Sonny O'Neill, Bill Robinson, Fred Ward, Jimmy Wrixon, Chris Davis, Paddy Waters, Jack Golden, Sonny O'Riordan, George Byrne, Matt Culloty, Joe Weir.

+Departure and return

+Mallow United departed Intermediate football at the end of the 2024–25 season but returned for the 2026–27 season.